jammin1911/streamcheck/README.md

 # StreamCheck

+DISCLAIMER: THIS PROJECT WAS CREATED 100% USING AI.
+I DO NOT KNOW HOW TO CODE :)

 PowerShell script to analyze video streams from an m3u_plus playlist by measuring bitrate, resolution, and FPS using `ffmpeg` and `ffprobe`.

 ## Requirements